nagaraju9951/linux-commands/README.md

                  sudo useradd hk.
            user exist or not : cat /etc/passwd enter

-    • passwd : This command is used to delete the existing user.
+    • passwd : This command is used to to change the password.
                 Ex :   sudo passwd mk.
                        sudo passwd hk.

     • userdel :  to verify deletion is complete or not.
             Ex :    Sudo userdel mk